-Going hiking in Hong Kong is an incredibly popular pastime – who hasn’t been regaled with tales of the amazing views or seen the stunning Instagram snaps of their hiking pals.
-If you have a young family it doesn’t mean you have to miss out on the fun.
-Here’s some suggestions of family-friendly hikes which even little legs can manage.
-Make it a day of fun and fitness for the whole family.
+Hiking in Hong Kong is an incredibly popular pastime – who hasn’t been regaled with tales of the amazing views or seen the stunning Instagram snaps of their hiking pals?
+If you have a young family, it doesn’t mean you need to miss out on the fun.
+Here are our suggestions of family-friendly hikes that even little legs can manage.
+Make it a day of fun and fitness for the whole family!

 #1 Lamma Island